MLP Fusion: Towards Efficient Fine-tuning of Dense and Mixture-of-Experts Language Models: Related work

 \section{Related work}

-There are abundant model compression methods available for compressing the MLPs in a PLM.
-The first line of research, knowledge distillation \cite{sanh2019distilbert,jiao2019tinybert,wang2020minilm}, turns to directly compress the pre-trained model and then fine-tune the yet-compressed model on the downstream tasks.
-Mean squared error~\citep{hinton2015distilling}, optimal transport~\cite{lohit2022model}, and maximum mean discrepancy~\citep[MMD]{huang2017like} are usually adopted as the knowledge distillation loss term.
-However, in distillation, we still need to load and execute the large teacher PLM, which thus requires a lot of computational resources even before the start of fine-tuning.

-Secondly, in certain tasks the fine-tuned model can be compressed for faster inference.
-For example, FastBert~\cite{liu2020fastbert} proposed a sample-wise adaptive mechanism to flexibly adjusted inference time; DeeBERT~\cite{xin2020deebert} allowed samples to exit earlier without passing through the entire model to accelerate the inference process.
-Moefication~\cite{zhang2021moefication} speeds up the model by splitting the MLP modules of a PLM into several sub-networks, which requires an additional router to decide the corresponding sub-network for each input.
-These inference-accelerating methods still depend on regular fine-tuning and, most importantly, do not fully utilize the knowledge within PLMs.
+There are numerous model compression methods for reducing the size of MLPs in PLMs.
+The first line of research, \textbf{knowledge distillation}\cite{sanh2019distilbert,jiao2019tinybert,wang2020minilm}, compresses the pre-trained model and then fine-tunes the compressed model on downstream tasks.
+Techniques like mean squared error\cite{hinton2015distilling}, optimal transport~\cite{lohit2022model}, and maximum mean discrepancy (MMD)~\cite{huang2017like} are commonly used as distillation loss terms.
+However, this approach requires loading and executing the large teacher PLM, demanding significant computational resources before fine-tuning.
+Another direction involves methods applied \textbf{after the SFT stage} to achieve faster inference.
+For example, FastBert~\cite{liu2020fastbert} uses a sample-wise adaptive mechanism to adjust inference time, and DeeBERT~\cite{xin2020deebert} accelerates inference by allowing samples to exit earlier.
+Moefication~\cite{zhang2021moefication} splits MLP modules into sub-networks with a router to select the appropriate sub-network for each input.
+However, these methods still rely on regular SFT and do not fully utilize PLM knowledge.